The common NSX-T Data Center concepts that are used in the documentation and user interface.

 - Performs stateless forwarding or transformation of packets based on tables populated by the control plane.
 Data plane reports topology information to the control plane and maintains packet level statistics.

 - External Network

 - A physical network or VLAN not managed by NSX-T Data Center.
-You can link your logical network or overlay network to an external network through an NSX Edge.
-For example, a physical network in a customer data center or a VLAN in a physical environment.
+You can link your logical network or overlay network to an external network through a Tier-0 Gateway, Tier-1 Gateway or L2 bridge.

 - Logical Port Egress

 - Outbound network traffic leaving the VM or logical network is called egress because traffic is leaving virtual network and entering the data center.